Attorney for Assault with Strangulation Charges in Fort Worth and Tarrant County, TX

 Assault is a misdemeanor offense in Texas.
 For several years, prosecutors could not seek felony charges against alleged offenders accused of strangling or suffocating family or household members unless the actions constituted aggravated assault and resulted in serious injuries or involved a deadly weapon.
 The Texas Legislature, however, passed a new law in 2009 that modified the Texas Penal Code such that alleged strangulation would result in assault charges being enhanced to a felony offense.

 The problem with alleged strangulation cases is that such actions rarely leave any physical evidence to support the accusations, and many individuals are often charged with this crime based solely on the testimony of an alleged victim.
 As a felony offense, assault by strangulation carries steep penalties—especially if an alleged offender has been previously convicted of a crime of family violence.

 Attorney for Assault with Strangulation Arrests in Fort Worth, TX

-Fort Worth criminal defense lawyers Townsend, Gebhardt & Eppes, PLLC represent clients accused of various types of family violence in Weatherford, Fort Worth, Cleburne, Arlington, or any one of a number of other communities in Tarrant County, Parker County, and Johnson County.
+Fort Worth criminal defense lawyers Gebhardt and Eppes, PLLC represent clients accused of various types of family violence in Weatherford, Fort Worth, Cleburne, Arlington, or any one of a number of other communities in Tarrant County, Parker County, and Johnson County.
 You can have our attorneys review your case Call (817) 502-3600 today to have our lawyers provide a complete evaluation of your case during a free initial consultation.